-ATMs are widespread (except for remote areas).
-Credit cards are accepted mainly by midrange/high-end hotels, restaurants and tour operators.
+ATMs are widespread, except for in remote areas.
+Credit cards are accepted by midrange and high-end hotels, restaurants and tour operators.
 Bargaining is OK for informal transactions.

 - Bring an ATM (or debit) card.
 ATMs are available in most cities and large towns and are almost always the most convenient, reliable, secure and economical way of getting cash.
 Many ATMs are connected to the MasterCard/Cirrus or Visa/Plus networks.

 - The exchange rate from ATMs is usually as good as (if not better than) that at any bank or legal money changer.

 - Notify your bank of your travel plans so international transactions are not rejected.

 The mercado negro (black market) – also known as mercado paralelo (parallel market) – is generally limited to money changers at borders, who may or may not be legal.
 They are known to slip in torn bills or to short-change on occasion, though they accept local currencies that banks elsewhere sometimes don’t take.
 Such unofficial exchange rates for the US dollar can be lower than official bank rates.